 Those which suffer from Achilles Tendonosis would benefit from Orthotics as they will help keep your heels from rolling which causes the pressure on your Achilles Tendon.
 After the first few minutes of wearing Orthotics, you will be able to notice how much pressure has been taking off your Achilles Tendon.

 In orthopedics, bunions and Hallux valgus are terms used to describe one of the most common ailments of the foot, especially among women.

 A bunion is a mal-alignment of the two bones which form the base joint of the big toe.
 Due to the misalignment, the big toe begins to angle inward towards the other toes, which leads to thrusting the base joint out further in the opposite direction.

 Aside from being unsightly, bunions can develop into a painful condition over time, if neglected.

 Abnormal pronation or collapse of the arch may cause the bones to rotate and lead to poor alignment at the big toe joint.
 When the big toe angles towards the smaller toes, a bony bump may be painful as demonstrated in the video.

 Hallux Valgus may be related to a family history of bad bone alignment and poor biomechanics whilst bunions can be bone growths from abnormal shoe pressure.

-A custom orthotics device and properly fitted footwear is designed to stop or reduce abnormal foot pronation.
+A custom orthotics device and properly fitted footwear are designed to stop or reduce abnormal foot pronation.
 This may prevent the bones and ligaments from twisting out of alignment.

 Most studies are now showing that those with Hallux Valgus primary goal is to encourage plantar flexion of the first ray.
 By encouraging plantar flexion of the first ray we’re able to decompress the first metatarsal phalangeal joint enhance windlass function and see better motion within the first MPJ.
 We will see less compression with the first MPJ and less pain from Hallux Valgus.